m-ll/stocks-analysis/README.md

 # stocks-analysis

-Merge many information about company from various website to have everything on the same page
+Merge many information about companies from various website to have everything on the same page